 To find out if, or how, you might be able to secure a mortgage if you have bad credit history we recommend you speak to a mortgage adviser.
 The independent experts at Which?
 Mortgage Advisers can offer advice tailored to your circumstances - call for a free consultation on 0808 252 7987.

-Lenders often restrict the amount they are willing lend.
+Lenders often restrict the amount they are willing to lend.
 This is usually around 80% of the value of the property, though some lenders will only offer mortgages up to 60% of the value of the property.
-For more information about what loan to value means, read 'what a mortgage lender will lend you'.

 Why would I have bad credit rating?